World-class instruction in a unique, historic, subarctic community

 This approach encourages students to connect theory to practice, and recognize the relationships between art, their lives and their communities.

-- Grade 12 academic graduation with a minimum of 65% in grade 12 English, submission of a statement of intent, and art portfolio
+- Grade 12 academic graduation with a minimum of 65% in grade 12 English

-Note: The annual Spring application deadline is March 31 and Summer application deadline is June 1.
+Note: The annual application deadlines are March 31 and June 1.

 Yukon University recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.